openid/eKYC-IDA/openid-connect-txn-claim.md

 # txn issuance, response and processing

-The OP generates txn claim as a unique identifier and attaches it to the other claims requested, for example:
+The OP generates txn claim as a unique identifier, for example:

 ```
 {